Sacred Destinations

 The west portal is Late Norman and has an arch of three carved orders: the inner one left plain; the middle one with roll-molding and dogtooth; and the outer one a band of lozenges with cut-out centers.
 All are under a hood with stops featuring squarish beasts' heads.
 The capitals mark the transition from Late Norman stylized leaves to the freer Early English stiff-leaf decoration.

-The south porch is 14th century and the south portal is of the same date as the west portal; it was reused when the south aisle was added in the 13th century.
-This one has an arch of two orders: the inner one plain and the outher one with bands of roll-molding and dogtooth.
+The south porch is 14th century but the south portal is from the 12th, contemporary with the west portal.
+It was moved when the south aisle was added in the 13th century.
+The portal has an arch of two orders: the inner one plain and the outher one with bands of roll-molding and dogtooth.
 The capitals are carved with an early form of stiff-leaf and there is a carved head on the east side.

-Inside, the highlight is the tower crossing, which has richly ornamented Norman arches.
+The highlight of the interior is the tower crossing, which has richly ornamented Norman arches.
 All the outer faces of the arches have two orders with angle half-rolls, except for the arch facing the nave.
 This has a hood with doghead stops, an outer order of zigzag, and an inner order with roll-molding.

 The inner faces of the arches are similar: the outer with zigzag and an angle roll; the inner plain with an angle roll.
 The capitals on the two eastern pillars have simple fluting, but those of the western pillars are carved with beasts' heads, waterleaf, and crocket capitals.
 The tower vault dates from 1851-53.